 UltraViolet and Corona Discharge.
 Both processes split oxygen molecules into single oxygen atoms (O).

 UltraViolet (UV) ozone generators, or Vacuum-UltraViolet (VUV) ozone generators, employ a light source that generates a narrow-band of UltraViolet light, a subset of that produced by the Sun.
 The Sun's UV sustains the ozone layer in the stratosphere of Earth.
-UltraViolet light creates ozone when a wavelength at between 185 and 254 nm (nano-meters) hits an oxygen atom (see below).
+UltraViolet light creates ozone when a wavelength at between 185 and 254 nm (nano-meters) hits an oxygen atom.
 These atoms combine with another oxygen molecule (O2) to form ozone (O3).
-Uvonair® UV ozone generators use a fan to propell ambient air over a UV bulb for ozone production.
+Uvonair® UV ozone generators use a fan to propell ambient air over a UV bulb for ozone production (see above).
 The production of ozone is instantaneous.
 There is no need for expensive off-gas mechanisms, and no need for air driers or oxygen concentrators which require extra costs and maintenance thus making UltraViolet generators less expensive and very convinient to use.

-Corona Discharge creates ozone by applying high voltage to a metallic grid sandwiched between two dielectrics (see below).
+Corona Discharge creates ozone by applying high voltage to a metallic grid sandwiched between two dielectrics.
 The high voltage passes through the dielectric to a grounded screen/plate and in the process ozone is formed via an electrical discharge that is diffused over the area using the dielectric to create corona discharge.
-Oxygen that is pressent in the chamber is passed through this corona discharge and is converted to ozone.
+Oxygen that is pressent in the chamber is passed through this Corona Discharge and is converted to ozone (see above).
 Corona Discharge is the most common type of ozone generator for most industrial uses.
-While variations of the "hot spark" coronal discharge method of ozone production exist, including medical grade and industrial grade ozone generators, these units usually work by means of a corona discharge tube.
+While variations of the "hot spark" Corona Discharge method of ozone production exist, including medical grade and industrial grade ozone generators, these units usually work by means of a Corona Discharge tube.
 They are typically cost-effective and do not require an oxygen source other than the ambient air to produce ozone concentrations of 3–6%.
-The most common applications for Corona Discharge ozone generators are "in-duct" or "in-line" systems whereby forced air is circulated and exausted through an HVAC sytem to elliminate unwated odors.
+The most common applications for Corona Discharge ozone generators are "in-duct" or "in-line" systems whereby forced air is circulated and exhausted through an HVAC sytem to elliminate unwated odors.

 How Long Does The Ozone Last?